8 September 2005

-At 8:00 AM I couldn’t keep control my curiosity and I called the animal transporter again.
+At 8:00 AM I couldn’t keep controlling my curiosity any longer and I called the animal transporter again.
 The officer of the RVV just finished checking Pini and was sealing the travel cage.
 The last-minute booking had succeeded !!!
 It made my day.

 The sun was quite warm again and we moved our chairs to outside the workshop.
-We poured in our fourth cup of coffee …
+We poured in our 4th cup of coffee …

 At 13:00 PM (about the same time as the initial appointment, before the endlessly stupid … well, don’t start me) the leashing guys popped in!